vikramc00/receipt-processor-challenge/README.md

 # receipt-processor-challenge
-A simple receipt processor
+A simple receipt processor using python and FastAPI.

 ## Run Application

-### Install python and pip
+### Set up
 Install python (macOS: `brew install python`)

 Navigate to directory, create and activate virtual environment to isolate dependencies: